surebot/Eventline/docs/2-routes.md

-# Threads
+# Routes

-As previously mentioned the bot (name TBC) hasn't been given any routes to follow.

-We do this using the concept of threads.
-Threads are simply a pattern to match on the event payload followed by a series of actions to perform.
+As previously mentioned the route hasn't been given any routes to follow.
+Routes are simply a pattern to match on the event payload followed by a series of actions to perform.

-Here is an example of this.
+Without this nothing will happen.
+Here is an example of how to declare routes.

 ```
-bot.on({
+router.on({
     type: 'message'
 })
 .then(DoSomething)

-bot.listen()
+router.start()
 ```

-When we get an event with a key of `type` set to the value of `message` then this thread will trigger the `DoSomething` action.
+When we get an event with a key of `type` set to the value of `message` then this route will trigger the `DoSomething` action.

 We will cover actions in the next tutorial.

-When declaring threads these should always occur before the `listen` method as this is what builds them ready to be executed at run time.
+When declaring routes these should always occur before the `start` method as this is what builds them ready to be executed at run time.

-The priority of each thread is determined in the order in which you declare them, ones defined earlier in your code will be checked first to see if the event matches the specified pattern before moving onto the next one.
+The priority of each route is determined in the order in which you declare them, ones defined earlier in your code will be checked first to see if the event matches the specified pattern before moving onto the next one.

 ## Patterns

-The pattern for a thread determines what should match in the payload for an event before that thread can be ran.
-Below we outline the supported forms and techniques for creating patterns for your threads.
+The pattern for a route determines what should match in the payload for an event before that route can be ran.
+Below we outline the supported forms and techniques for creating patterns for your routes.

 There are two kinds of matchers for patterns: